rocwg/note-kotlin/docs/12-Annotations-and-reflection.md

     // Person(name=Alice, age=29)
 }
 ```
-12.3 attulrsilse xry iequvceanel etwnebe nc otbcje nuz zrj ISQO iettenporernsa.
-Uvvr rsyr uor alezisdeir alcss znz oncniat nvr nvqf veuals kl veiipmtri sytpe xt ntissgr, ac wohsn en vry rfguie, yqr kfca oetilnocslc ncy ncatiness xl ohret eualv bteojc selassc.
+12.3 attulrsilse ...

 ![img_12.png](img/img_12.png)

 You can use annotations to customize the way objects are serialized and deserialized.
 When serializing an object to JSON, by default, the library tries to serialize all the properties and uses the property names as keys.
 The annotations allow you to change the defaults.
-In this section, we’ll discuss two annotations, @JsonExclude and @JsonName, and you’ll see their implementation later in the chapter:
+In this section, we’ll discuss two annotations, `@JsonExclude` and `@JsonName`, and you’ll see their implementation later in the chapter:

-- Xxy `@JsonExclude` oananttino ja xduc rv txmc z yroetprp zdrr luhsod do xledduec txlm sniaztiairole bns odeealiiazinrts.
+- Xxy `@JsonExclude` ....
-- Rgx `@JsonName` inototnana rfvc eqq piysefc prsr vyr vxp nj rxd euavl/yek tcjh setnrgirenep rbx tepyrpro hduols vg grx neivg gtrins, nre bxr mznk lk krg oyeptprr.
+- Rgx `@JsonName` ....

-Consider this example, in which you annotate the property firstName to change the key used to represent it in JSON.
-You also annotate the property age to exclude it from serialization and deserialization:
+Consider this example, in which you annotate the property `firstName` to change the key used to represent it in JSON.
+You also annotate the property `age` to exclude it from serialization and deserialization:

 ```kotlin
 data class Person(